khowling/yet-another-llm-example/README.md

 Now, assuming you have cloned the repo locally, and have changed directory to the repo folder, just execute the following commands set everything up and launch the app:

- > NOTE: If you have already followed the 3 steps to deploy the app to Azure at the top of this README, and would like to re-use the same dependencies when you are running locally (recommended),  ensure you specify the same region and set the same `uniqueName` as the  5 digit unique string that was generated during the initial deployment, otherwise it will automatically generate a new uniqueName for you & create a new set of resources.
+ > NOTE: If you have already followed the 3 steps to deploy the app to Azure at the top of this README, and would like to re-use the same dependencies when you are running locally (recommended),  ensure you specify the same region and set the `uniqueName` to the same 5 digit unique string that was generated during the initial deployment, otherwise it will automatically generate a new uniqueName for you & create a new set of resources.
  > ```sh
  > uniqueName="xxxxx"
  > ```